SQL INPUT

 sort(), limit(), skip()

-ORDER BY becomes sort(), LIMIT becomes limit(), OFFSET becomes skip().
+ORDER BY becomes sort(), LIMIT becomes limit(), and OFFSET becomes skip().

 SELECT * FROM products ORDER BY price DESC LIMIT 10 OFFSET 20 db.products.find({}) .sort({ price: -1 }) .skip(20).limit(10)